 Students will also have opportunities to participate in ongoing research projects with our faculty, and attend, present at, and become involved with professional organizations and conferences.
 You will engage in immersive internships in area schools, as well as network, interview, and observe current school counseling professionals and stakeholders with whom they work.
 This can include developing and facilitating small group work in P-12 schools, and providing college access services to students, families, and communities.

-This program has a 100% placement rate for practicums and internships, and a 90+% rate of employment at graduation over the last 4 years.
+This program has a 100% placement rate for practicums and internships, and a 90+% rate of employment at graduation.
 Our students often have a master’s degree in School Counseling or Clinical Mental Health Counseling and enter the CAS program in order to be certified to work directly in P-12 school settings as school, guidance, career, ADAPEP, family support, student assistance, or student support counselors.